Turing Mobility Funding 2023/2024

 If you have any questions about studying abroad, please contact the appropriate academic adviser in your school/department in the first instance.
 To find out the name of your academic adviser, please see Global opportunities by school.

-If you have any questions about studying at Lunds Universitet, Universiteit van Amsterdan or University College Dublin through the University-wide exchange please contact the Study abroad team.
+If you have any questions about studying at Lunds Universitet, Universiteit van Amsterdan or University College Dublin through International Exchange please contact the Global Opportunities team.

 If you are an outgoing student with a question about your Turing Mobility Funding, please contact the Turing Mobility Funding team